tus/tus-resumable-upload-protocol/protocol.md

 before it expires.
 A server MAY wish to remove incomplete uploads after a given period to prevent abandoned uploads from taking up space.
-The client SHOULD use this header to determine if an upload is still valid before attempting to upload another chunk and otherwise begin the upload process from scratch.
+The client SHOULD use this header to determine if an upload is still valid before attempting to upload another chunk and otherwise start a new upload.

-This header MUST be included in the response to every PATCH request if the upload is going to expire.
+This header MUST be included in the response to every `PATCH` request if the upload is going to expire.
 Its value MAY change over time.

 If a client does attempt to resume an upload which has since been removed by the server, the server MUST respond with `404 Not Found` or `410 Gone`.
 The latter